RA Application Requirements and Conditions of Employment

 - Resident Assistants are expected to maintain a 2.75* throughout the appointment period. (*2.20 for Law Students)

-- Resident Assistants must pass a background check prior to employment.
+- Resident Assistants must pass a background check prior to beginning the position.

 - Resident Assistants are expected to attend all training sessions and workshops before halls open both in August and January (and in May for Spartan Village and University Village RAs).

-- Resident Assistants may NOT student teach or hold internships during their first semester of employment.
-After the first semester, experiences which will take the staff away from his/her building for significant time blocks are discouraged, and must be approved by the Community Director and Assistant Director in the employee’s neighborhood before they are accepted.
+- Resident Assistants may NOT student teach or hold internships during their first semester of their appointment.
+After the first semester, experiences which will take the staff away from his/her building for significant time blocks are discouraged, and must be approved by the Community Director and Assistant Director in their neighborhood before they are accepted.

 - Resident Assistants who will not be on campus for the entire academic year (and summer if a 12-month position) will not be considered.